MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_16_explore_azure_policy.md

 ### Task 1

-In this task you will create a basic policy assignment to require a tag on a resource groups.
+In this task you will create a basic policy assignment to require a tag on a resource group.
 1. Open Microsoft Edge.
-In the address bar enter **portal.azure.com**.
+In the address bar, enter **portal.azure.com**.

 1. Sign in with admin credentials for your Azure subscription (these admin credentials are different than the Microsoft 365 admin credentials).
-    1. In the Sign in window enter **User1-XXXXXXXX@LODSPRODMSLEARNMCA.onmicrosoft.com** (where XXXXXXXX is your unique tenant ID provided by your lab hosting provider) then select **Next**.
+    1. In the Sign in window, enter **User1-XXXXXXXX@LODSPRODMSLEARNMCA.onmicrosoft.com** (where XXXXXXXX is your unique tenant ID provided by your lab hosting provider) then select **Next**.

-    1. Enter the admin password which should be provided by your lab hosting provider.
+    1. Enter the admin password provided by your lab hosting provider.
 Select **Sign in**.
     1. If prompted to stay signed-in, select **Yes**.

-1. You are now in the Azure Portal.
+1. You are now in the Azure portal.
 In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **policy**, then select **Policy** from the search results.
-This opens the Policy home page which provides a dashboard view.
+This opens the Policy home page that provides a dashboard view.
 The scope for the Dashboard view is the Azure subscription provided by the authorized lab hoster (ALH).
 You will see a policy listed, this is a policy created by the ALH, for use of the Azure subscription.

 1. Form the left navigation panel, under Authoring, select **Assignments**.